ietf/tao/Tao.md

 First things first.
 Every document that ends up in the RFC repository starts life as an Internet-Draft.
 Internet-Drafts are tentative documents — they're meant for readers to comment on, so authors can mull over those comments and decide which ones to incorporate in the draft.
 In order to remind folks of their tentativeness, Internet-Drafts are automatically removed from the active online directories after six months.
 They are most definitely not standards.
 As <a href="https://tools.ietf.org/html/bcp9">BCP 9</a> says:

 "An Internet-Draft is NOT a means of 'publishing' a specification; specifications are published through the RFC mechanism....
 Internet-Drafts have no formal status, and are subject to change or removal at any time.
 Under no circumstances should an Internet-Draft be referenced by any paper, report, or Request-for-Proposal, nor should a vendor claim compliance with an Internet-Draft".

-You can always tell a person who doesn't understand the IETF (or is intentionally trying to fool people) when he or she brags about having published an Internet-Draft; it takes no significant effort.

 When you submit an Internet-Draft, you give some publication rights to the IETF.
 This is so that your Internet-Draft is freely available to everyone who wants to read and comment on it.
 The rights you do and don't give to the IETF are described in <a href="https://tools.ietf.org/html/bcp78">BCP 78</a>, "IETF Rights in Contributions".